rsdbhamre/Lalaland/Readme.md

 To get some more FPS, tweak the following value in the detail section in BethINI.

 - `Shadow Resolution`: 2048
-- `Ambient Occlusion`: Either use this or the ENB version.
-The ENB version is more intensive.
-Do not have both turned on.
 - `Remove Shadows`: I really don’t recommend turning this on, but if you must, then you can.

-#### ENB

-AVO ships with an ENB setup that is configured to match the look of the list.
-If you wish to make some changes though, here are a few common tweaks.
-I recommend opening the console before doing edits.

-##### Removing the letterbox (in general as the default ENB doesn't have that effect enabled)

-1. Press [Home] to open the ENB menu.
-2. In the tab called Shader Parameters, select the `ENBPOSTPASS.FX` section.
-It will open once you click on it.
-3. Scroll down until you see letterbox and untick it.
-4. Press the save configuration button.
-5. Press [Home] to return to the game.

-##### Turning off settings for FPS

-If you are struggling for frames but want the colour correction and realism, turn off the following items.

-- DetailedShadows
-- ComplexFireLights
-- ComplexParticleLights – Disable Big Range
-- Reflection
-- Complex Grass Collision
-- Complex Grass

-If you really cannot handle the ENB, uncheck `useEffect`.
-Note that this will make the list look much worse and it's not intended to be played like that.

 ## Removing the Modlist
 Simply delete the folder, and you have uninstalled it.